Why poison is the weapon of choice in Putin’s Russia

 Opposition activist Vladimir Kara-Murza Jr. maintains that he was poisoned twice, in 2015 and 2017.
 The first time he suffered acute kidney failure and the second he was placed in a medically induced coma.

-“Apart from its sadism — excruciating pain and, in case of survival, lasting health effects and a long and difficult road to rehabilitation — this method gives the authorities plausible deniability,” Kara-Murza wrote in an op-ed for The Post.
+“Apart from its sadism — excruciating pain and, in case of survival, lasting health effects and a long and difficult road to rehabilitation — this method gives the authorities plausible deniability,” Kara-Murza wrote in an op-ed for The Washington Post.

-Activist Pyotyr Verzilov was flown to Berlin for treatment after falling violently ill in 2018.
+Activist Pyotr Verzilov was flown to Berlin for treatment after falling violently ill in 2018.
 He blamed Russian authorities, who denied involvement.
-German doctors suspected he was poisoned, but no trace of it could be discovered to explain his stay on a ventilator, in intensive care.
+German doctors suspected he was poisoned, but no trace of it could be discovered.

 “My symptoms in the first hours of poisoning were VERY similar to what is happening with Navalny now,” Verzilov wrote on Twitter Thursday.

 In 2006, former Russian spy Alexander Litvinenko sipped tea during a meeting with two other former Russian agents at a hotel in central London.
-The 43-year-old had lived in exile in England since 2000 after becoming a Putin critic.
+The 43-year-old had lived in exile in Britain since 2000 after becoming a Putin critic.

-Soon after the encounter, Litvinenko became sick, and was hospitalized for three weeks.
+Soon after the encounter, Litvinenko became sick and was hospitalized for three weeks.
 “His vital organs were being destroyed in a sequential pattern,” Amit Nathwani, a member of Litvinenko’s medical team, told the BBC.

-British investigators later concluded that Litvinenko had been poisoned with radioactive polonium-210, which was slowly killing him from within.
+British investigators later concluded that Litvinenko had been poisoned with radioactive polonium-210, which was slowly killing him.
 He died of acute radiation syndrome.

 A British inquiry concluded that Russian agents were behind his death, and that Putin had likely approved the hit.
 The Kremlin denied it.

 Another suspected Russian poisoning attempt took place on British soil 12 years later.
-The apparent target, a former Russian spy named Sergei Skripal, survived, but both he and his daughter were left ill from Novichok, a military-grade nerve agent, and a man not related to the pair died.
+The apparent target, former Russian spy Sergei Skripal, survived, but both he and his daughter were left ill from Novichok, a military-grade nerve agent, and a woman not related to the pair died.

-Andrei Soldatov, a Russian journalist who co-authored a booked about Russian exiles, said Moscow and its allies had used poison to target dissidents abroad during the Cold War.
-In one notorious example, Soviet spies were suspected to have aided a Bulgaria plot that used a poison-tipped umbrella to kill a dissident writer in London
+Andrei Soldatov, a Russian journalist who co-wrote a book about Russian exiles, said Moscow and its allies had used poison to target dissidents abroad during the Cold War.

 “The old Soviet KGB refined this strategy to perfection,” said Soldatov.
 “Poison is unique in that its victim does not suffer alone.
 Their relatives and friends share the horrific experience of the loved one’s suffering.”
-As does public, if they follow the story in the media.
+As does the public, if they follow the story in the media.

-Note: Correction: This story initially misstated the gender of the woman who died in the Sergei Skripal poisoning.